• Skip to primary navigation

 In the large bowl, combine the shredded cabbage and the grated carrots.

-Add the ½ cup of pumpkin seeds, ⅔ cup of dried unsweetened cranberries, and ¼ cup of hemp hearts.
+Add ½ cup of pumpkin seeds, ⅔ cup of dried unsweetened cranberries, and ¼ cup of hemp hearts.
 Combine properly together, then set aside.

 To make the tangy dressing, whisk together 1 cup of light mayonnaise, 1 tablespoon of Dijon mustard, 2 teaspoons of white wine vinegar, 1 minced garlic, ¼ teaspoon of salt, and ⅛ teaspoon black pepper in the small bowl.
 Taste the dressing and adjust the salt and pepper according to your preferences.